arangodb/spring-data/README.md

 ![ArangoDB-Logo](https://docs.arangodb.com/assets/arangodb_logo_2016_inverted.png)

-# Spring Data ArangoDB Supporting COLLECTION-PER-CLASS Type of Inheritance Rationally
+# Spring Data ArangoDB Supporting Canonical COLLECTION-PER-CLASS Type of Inheritance Rationally

 One maintainer & 1 contributor in Spring Data ArangoDB project have refused to accept inheritance-related contributions implemented here.
 That decision has obviously
 (& without doubt) been driven not by rational considerations about technology, but by something else.
 In the process of blocking the contributions implemented here
 Spring Data ArangoDB upstream project has become tainted by extremely severe inefficiencies & irrationality.
-The developer who has provided the inheritance-related contributions implemented here, believes that what is now in the upstream is so irrational that it cannot be used as is, & therefore has to use a fork that provides rational & efficient implementation for main-stream persistence-related inheritance types like COLLECTION-PER-CLASS (TABLE-PER-CLASS in SQL jargon).
+The developer who has provided the inheritance-related contributions implemented here, believes that what is now in the upstream is so irrational that it cannot be used as is, & therefore has to use a fork that provides rational & efficient implementation for a main-stream persistence-related inheritance type like canonical COLLECTION-PER-CLASS approach (similar to
+TABLE-PER-CLASS inheritance type in JPA).
+The expression canonical COLLECTION-PER-CLASS type of inheritance is used here not as something set in stone, but just to avoid using a more ambiguous phrase like "classes that have a declared @Document annotation".
+Bottom line is that this implementation is now more efficient than upstream, even for projects that don't use any persistence-related inheritance at all, because the upstream project has become inefficient & irrational for all records (whether or not any persistence-related inheritance is involved in them).

 * [Inefficiencies & other issues in Spring Data ArangoDB optimized by this implementation](#inefficiencies_optimized)
     * [Visual examples of optimized inefficiencies](#visuals)